yubenyang/mage-artifact/mage-kernel/doc/frontend-setup.md

 ### Repo Setup

-Clone this repo into the VM.
+Clone this repo onto the Compute Node VM's host machine.

 Set the environment variable `MIND_ROOT` to point to the root directory of Mage-Linux tree (aka: the directory whose README starts with "Welcome to